Milan in 4 Days: everything you need to know

 One hour cruise on the lake

-Once you've toured the town of Como, you can't leave without enjoying some of the best boat rides on Lake Como.
+Once you've toured the town of Como, you can't leave without enjoying some of the best boat rides on Lake Como

 Lunch in the village

-Before heading to the other villages in the lake area, it is best to take the opportunity to eat something in one of the local restaurants in Como.
+Before heading to the other villages in the lake area, it is best to take advantage of the opportunity to eat something in one of the local restaurants in Como.
 If you come with a guided tour, some of them include lunch.

 But, if in doubt, you always have the option of taking an hour or two to eat something in places like Hosterietta, which has a delicious menu and a terrace from which to enjoy the picturesque town.